apple/ml-tic-lm/tic_stackexchange_processing/README.md

 ### Data Download

 1. Visit the Internet Archive's StackExchange data dump: https://archive.org/details/stackexchange, at the time we downloaded the data, the last modified date of the files were 07-Apr-2024.
 2. Download the relevant community data files (they are in 7z format).
 In the paper, we mainly focus on StackOverflow and Math categories.
+For testing, start with a smaller category such `ai` first.
 3. Organize the downloaded files in the following structure:
    ```
    src_data/